onflow/nft-storefront/docs/documentation.md

     pub fun borrowListing(listingResourceID: UInt64): &Listing{ListingPublic}?
 }
 ```
-A resource that allows its owner to manage a list of Listings, and anyone to interact with them
+A resource that allows it's owner to manage a list of Listings, and anyone to interact with them
 in order to query their details and purchase the NFTs that they represent.

 Implemented Interfaces: